 If you are facing a misdemeanor DWI charge and plead guilty, you are looking at a range of consequences.
 One such consequence is being put on suspended imposition of sentence (SIS) probation.
 Though the word “probation” may be attractive to those who are hoping to avoid jail time, it is important that you consult with an attorney regarding the impact that SIS probation can have on your life.

-At the law office of Travis Noble, P.C., in St. Louis, Missouri, we take the time to ensure that our clients are informed about the penalties they are facing if they accept a drunk driving plea agreement.
+At Travis Noble, P.C., in St. Louis, Missouri, we take the time to ensure that our clients are informed about the penalties they are facing if they accept a drunk driving plea agreement.
 Each client’s case and situation is different and we handle them accordingly.

 If you wish to discuss SIS probation and what it means for your future, call us at 314-450-7849 for a free consultation.